VTQuantMethodsEEB/Michael-Brooks/README.md

 Data: campylobacterreview_data.csv

 I tested two hypotheses
 1. The mean mass of urban avoiders is higher than urban dwellers.
-This is intuitive as larger species should have a harder time adapting to an urban environment, but it was good to verify this hypothesis.
+This is intuitive as larger species should have a harder time adapting to an urban environment, but it was nice to see support for this.
+For this test I used a permutation and T-test.

+2. Probability of Campylobacter jejuni carriage differs between urban avoiders and urban dwellers.
+For this hypothesis, I used a Fisher's exact test and 2x2 contingency table.